EvanDyson/AttackOnCollege/Sprint 1/Sprint1.md

 Connecting the website URL (https://EvanDyson.github.io) to the server - not yet achieved.
 We haven't been able to find good resources to help with this, so the goal will be pushed to the next Sprint

 ### User stories:

+ As a Front-End developer I want to link the web pages, So that users can navigate between them

+    As the front end developer, I want to create easily manipulate componenets so that later on in deveopment when creating other pages I can then use and modify previous components easily

+    As a user, I want a very clear and well mapped front page, so that I can clearly see everything available and have a good user experience instead of being overwhelmed with a messy website

+    As a user, I want to be able to fill in my name, courses, school and other personal information, So that I can have a detailed profile to better interact on the website.

+    As a page visitor, I want to see the leaderboard, to see what kind of competition the website offers.

+    As a page visitor, I want to be able to create profile, to start tracking my progress in courses.

+    As a user, I want to be able to earn achievements for each course, to track my progress throughout the semester

+    As a user, I want to be able to save my achievement progress, so that I can track my achievements effectively

+    As a back-end developer, I want to operate my project with an administrative account so that I can manipulate aspects of my project directly

 # Back-end progress